-We are an emerging growth technology company that is focused on products, solutions, and services for security on mobile devices.
+We are a security technology company that is focused on products, solutions, and services for security in finance, assets and healthcare.
 Our core technologies consist of those that support digital payments, biometric identification, encryption, sensors, and miniaturization.
-We have three distinct lines of business that we are currently pursuing, which are in various stages of development: mobile commerce ("m-commerce"), primarily through the application of secure digital payment technologies, biometric access control applications, and Department of Defense contracting.
-Our initial efforts have primarily focused on the development of our secure products for the growing m-commerce market, most immediately, a secure mobile electronic smart wallet, the Wocket®.
-The Wocket® is a smart wallet, the next evolution in smart devices following the smartphone and smartwatch, designed to protect your identity and replace all the cards in your wallet, with no smart phone required.
-The Wocket® works almost everywhere credit cards are accepted.
-We are also developing a smartcard that functions in a similar manner to the Wocket® and have a distribution agreement with an international direct selling company to distribute that product.
-Our biometric access control applications and defense contracting opportunities are still in their emerging growth stages.
+We have four distinct lines of business that we are currently pursuing, which are in various stages of development: mobile commerce ("m-commerce"), primarily through the application of secure digital payment technologies, biometric access control applications, Department of Defense contracting and security in healthcare through medical alert systems.
+Our initial efforts have primarily focused on the development of our secure products for the growing m-commerce market.
+On December 31, 2015, we entered into a Master Product Development Agreement (the "Development Agreement") with WorldVentures Holdings, LLC ("WVH").
+The Development Agreement commenced on December 31, 2015, and has an initial term of two (2) years (the "Initial Term").
+Thereafter, the Development Agreement will automatically renew for additional successive one (1) year terms (each a "Renewal Term") unless and until WVH provides written notice of non-renewal at least thirty (30) days prior to the end of the Initial Term or then-current Renewal Term.
+The Company currently has a purchase order for up to \$15 million to supply innovative smart cards designed exclusively for WVH.